By B.L. Ochman

 Consultants, eager to prove the viability of social media in the marketing mix, are overwhelming stodgy companies by making social media sound more complex than it is.

 A lot of consultants make what they do sound like a cross between vodoo magic and rocket science.
 The goal, I guess, is to make potential clients feel there is no way they could do whatever is being sold on their own.
+You will find more info at melodyeotvos.

 But social media is not rocket science.
 And even if it was, making it easy to understand will win every time.
 The best professor I ever had in college taught physics.
 He could break rocket science down into simple terms.
 Do that for management and they’ll love you.